sfc-gh-srsubramanian/Utilities-GridReliability-PredictiveMaintenance/README.md

 ### **The Opportunity**

-By leveraging Snowflake's AI Data Cloud to integrate real-time OT sensor data with static IT asset data, FPL can:
+By leveraging Snowflake's AI Data Cloud to integrate real-time OT sensor data with static IT asset data, the utility can:

 - **Predict failures 7-30 days in advance** with 85%+ accuracy
 - **Reduce unplanned outages by 30-40%** through proactive maintenance